Jane Austen, By a lady

 The sense and sensibility of Jane Austen enters the digital age through an interactive exhibition designed by Monash University Art, Design and Architecture students.

 Jane Austen, By a Lady explores the life, times and books of Jane Austen and links her texts to the world of 250 years ago.

 Innovative multimedia designed by the students, transport the visitor back to the history, culture, geography and lifestyle of the late 18th and early 19th century.
 Virtual reality and animations are just some of the inventive media used.

 The exhibition is a collaboration between retired Monash Medicine Professor Chris Browne and colleagues in the Faculty of Art, Design and Architecture.
 The Master of Design students have assembled a range of interactive media, guided by Professor Browne who is an avid collector of rare Austens and whose collection forms part of the work.

-Hosted by the City of Melbourne, and a feature of Rare Book Week, the exhibition marks the 200th anniversary of the death of Jane Austen.
+The exhibition marks the 200th anniversary of the death of Jane Austen.